 - Pour your lemon juice, honey and olive oil into a bowl and add 3-4 cracks of black pepper.
 Whisk your ingredients together until the honey fully dissolves then set it aside while you prepare the rest of your ingredients.

 To toast the pepitas:

 - Preheat your oven to 375 degrees and line a baking sheet with parchment paper.

 - Next spread your pepitas out on the pan and toast them in the oven for 5-6 minutes.
 (It's ok if most of them are still green & not golden.)
 Set them aside to cool completely.

 To make the kale salad:

-- Place the kale in a large bowl.
-Drizzle a small amount of olive oil over the kale and squeeze ½ the lemon over it.
-Using your hands, massage the kale for 5 minutes or until it softens and starts to turn dark green.
+- Place your chopped kale leaves in a large bowl.
+Then squeeze your lemon and drizzle a small amount of olive oil over the leaves.
+Use your hands to massage the kale for 5 minutes or until the leaves begins to soften and turn dark green.